Main page content

 The Health Insurance Portability and Accountability Act (HIPAA) Privacy Standards govern the confidentiality of individuals' health information maintained in the health care system.
 An entity covered by the HIPAA Privacy Standards generally must comply with the following obligations: (i) Use or Disclose health information only as permitted by the HIPAA Privacy Standards; (ii) limit requests, Uses, and Disclosures of health information to the minimum necessary; (iii) give individuals a notice of the entity's privacy practices; (iv) provide certain rights to individuals with respect to their health information; and (v) establish certain administrative procedures to ensure health information is kept confidential, such as the designation of a privacy official and the establishment of sanctions against workforce members who breach an individual's privacy rights.

-The University of Texas System Administration (System Administration) is a Covered Entity that is required to comply with HIPAA.
-System Administration has compiled policies and forms (the Manual) that constitute official policies of System Administration, which have been adopted as this INT166.
+The University of Texas System Administration (System Administration) is a Hybrid Entity that is required to comply with HIPAA.
+System Administration has compiled policies and forms (the Manual) that constitute official policies of System Administration, which have been adopted as this HOP 4.1.4.
 The Manual is maintained on the website of the Office of Employee Benefits, which is the office within System Administration that houses its Covered Entity, at http://www.utsystem.edu/offices/employee-benefits/hipaa-and-privacy.

 Sec.
 2 Description of the System Administration HIPAA Policy Manual